MohdRas/docker-beginner_to_pro/README.md

    - 042673d7d178724295daebea728edb835e20f157a90b1b7f9646d3bca4485d74
    -
    - Total reclaimed space: 0B
+   -
+# To check if a volume is "used" or not
+ - In Docker Desktop, go to the Volumes view.
+ - You can see the Status column, which shows whether a volume is "In use" by a container or "Unused".

 # Remove unused volumes
 **docker volume rm ( docker volume remove )**
 - To removed "unused" volume.